MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 "back-pressure" from this module, and instead deny the client the possibility of applying back-pressure.

-## ser2par
+## byte2wide

 Once we have a valid frame, stripped of the CRC, we want some way to do further processing.
-I've found that it is cumbersome having a one-byte-at-a-time interface, so I've added a Serial-To-Parallel translation block ser2par.
+I've found that it is cumbersome having a one-byte-at-a-time interface, so I've added the byte2wide block.
 The purpose of this block is to extract a fixed-size header and output this header as a single wide vector.
 The remaining data is forwarded one-byte-at-a-time.

 The idea is to extract (remove), say, the MAC, IP, and UDP headers simultaneously, to allow easy examination of the headers to determine the further course of action.
-The remaining payload can then perhaps be subjected to another iteration of ser2par, if the need be.
+The remaining payload can then perhaps be subjected to another iteration of byte2wide, if needed.

-The implementation of ser2par is fairly straight-forward.
-Note that I have chosen an implementation based on a large shift-register, see line 63.
-This uses the least amount of logic.
-Alternatively, I could have chosen to write to a variable position, i.e. something like
-    hdr_data_r(8\*byte_cnt+7 downto 8\*byte_cnt+) <= rx_data_i;
-However, this would use additional resources for the byte\_cnt signal and for the associated multiplexing when accessing a variable range of bits in a large vector.

-## Byte-ordering
+## Simulation

-Experience has shown me that it is necessary to consider byte-ordering.
-There is no right or wrong, only you have to document what you decide.
+The testbench is changed to now instantiate the Ethernet module.
+We use the modules wide2byte and eth\_tx to generat the data stream received from the Ethernet PHY.
+Since we still don't have any transmit path implemented, I've chosen to sample the received frame header and present them on the debug output signal.

+The simulation injects two short frames into the Ethernet module from the PHY and inspects the debug output.

 ## Validation in hardware